digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 Logging
 ^^^^^^^

-For further auditability, Canton can be configured to log every call made to AWS.
+For further auditability, Canton can be configured to log every call made to the AWS KMS.
 To enable this feature, set the ``audit-logging`` field of the KMS configuration to ``true``.
-By default, when using a file-based logging configuration, such logs will be written into a separate log file called ``log/canton_kms.log``.
+By default, when using a file-based logging configuration, such logs will be written into the main canton log file.
+To write them to a dedicated log file, set the ``KMS_LOG_FILE_NAME`` environment variable or ``--kms-log-file-name`` CLI flag to the path of the file.
-These and other parameters can be configured using environment variables:
+These and other parameters can be configured using environment variables or CLI flags:

-.. list-table:: Environment variables to configure KMS logging
+.. list-table:: KMS logging configuration
    :widths: 25 50 25
    :header-rows: 1

-   * - Name
+   * - Environment variable
+     - CLI Flag
      - Purpose
      - Default
    * - KMS_LOG_FILE_NAME
+     - --kms-log-file-name
-     - Path to the KMS log file
+     - Path to a dedicated KMS log file
-     - log/canton_kms.log
+     - not set
    * - KMS_LOG_IMMEDIATE_FLUSH
+     - --kms-log-immediate-flush
      - When true, logs will be immediately flushed to the KMS log file
      - true
    * - KMS_LOG_FILE_ROLLING_PATTERN
+     - --kms-log-file-rolling-pattern
      - Pattern to use when using the rolling file strategy to roll KMS log files
      - yyyy-MM-dd
    * - KMS_LOG_FILE_HISTORY
+     - --kms-log-file-history
      - Maximum number of KMS log files to keep when using the rolling file strategy
      - 0 (i.e. no limit)
-   * - MERGE_KMS_LOG
-     - When set, the KMS logs will be written to the canton log file, instead of a separate file
-     - not set

-The same values can be configured using Canton CLI arguments.
-See the :ref:`CLI documentation <command-line-arguments>` for more details.

 Sample of an AWS KMS audit log: